buildbot/buildbot/master/docs/developer/rtype-buildslave.rst

         The supplied information completely replaces any existing information.
         This method also sends a message indicating the connection.

-    .. py:method:: buildslaveDisconnected(buildslaveid, masterid)
+    .. py:method:: buildslaveDisconnected(workerid, masterid)

-        :param integer buildslaveid: ID of the newly-connected buildslave
+        :param integer workerid: ID of the newly-connected buildslave
         :param integer masterid: the ID of the master to which it connected
         :returns: Deferred

         Record the given buildslave as no longer attached to the given master.
         This method also sends a message indicating the disconnection.

-    .. py:method:: buildslaveConfigured(buildslaveid, masterid, builderids)
+    .. py:method:: buildslaveConfigured(workerid, masterid, builderids)

-        :param integer buildslaveid: the ID of the buildslave or None
+        :param integer workerid: the ID of the buildslave or None
         :param integer masterid: the ID of the master to which it configured
         :param list of integer builderids: the ID of the builders to which it is configured
         :returns: Deferred